giovannellilab/Geomosaic/docs/source/tips/suggestions.md

 <br>

+## Create a specific log folder for each tool
+When executing the `geomosaic prerun`, we suggest putting a specific folder for the tool that we are running or for our workflow.
+For instance, if we are running the assembly using metaspades with the `geomosaic unit` command, in the prerun you can use `-f slurm_logs/metaspades` to put all the corresponding logs in that folder.

+## Delete corresponding output folder before re-executing a tool
+If you would like to execute a tool again in a specific module, we suggest deleting the previous output folder from sample directories or renaming it.
+Indeed, snakemake can check if the output does exist, and in this case, it avoids rerunning the computation.

 ## Execute commands with geomosaic conda environment activated
 The geomosaic conda environment must be activate __before__ each command, even when submitting jobs through SLURM or executing the workflow using GNU Parallel.